Existence and Spatial Decay of Forced Waves for the Fisher-KPP Equation with a Degenerate Shifting Environment: Formulation of the problems and statement of main results

-It is worth mentioning that for the Cases (2)-(3), or Cases (B)-(D), except the existence of infinitely many non-exponential decay positive solutions decaying like $K\exp\big{(}\int_{z_0}^z\sigma_2(s){\rm d}s\big{)}$, which are in $L^1([z_0,+\infty))$; there may exist other types of local solutions which are not in $L^1([z_0,+\infty))$.
-The existence and the asymptotic behavior of such solutions with slower non-exponential decay for the nonlinear equation \eqref{bz} are closely related with both the linear terms and nonlinear term $-\psi^2(z)$ in the equation \eqref{bz}, and the decay estimate on $a(z)-\psi(z)$ near $z=+\infty$ plays a key role in our later asymptotic analysis.
+It is worth mentioning that for the Case (3), except the existence of infinitely many non-exponential local positive solutions decaying like $K\widetilde{\sigma}_2(z)$, which are in $L^1([z_0,+\infty))$; there may exist other types of local positive solutions which are not in $L^1([z_0,+\infty))$.
+The existence and the precise decay of such local positive solutions with slower non-exponential decay to the nonlinear equation \eqref{bz} are closely related with both the linear term $a(z)\psi(z)$ and nonlinear term $-\psi^2(z)$ in the equation \eqref{bz}.
+In Section 3 we shall also prove that for the Case (3), \eqref{bz} also admits another type of local positive solutions which decay non-exponentially and are not in $L^1([z_0,+\infty))$, and thus decay more slowly than $\widetilde{\sigma}_2(z)$, we shall also obtain the precise decay rate of such local positive solutions.

-In Section 3 we shall further prove that for the Case (2) and Case (3), \eqref{bz} also admits another type of local positive solutions which decay non-exponentially and are not in $L^1([z_0,+\infty))$, and thus decay more slowly than $\exp\big{(}-\frac{1}{c}\int_{z_0}^z a(s){\rm d}s\big{)}$.
-For Case (2) and some typical cases of Case (3) we shall prove that the precise decay of such local positive solutions with the slower non-exponential decay are uniquely determined by the decay rate of $a(z)$ at $z=+\infty$ and the original nonlinear equation \eqref{bz}, which means that when $a(z)$ decays slower than some critical algebraic rate such that $\exp\big{(}-\frac{1}{c}\int_{z_0}^z a(s){\rm d}s\big{)}\in L^1([z_0,+\infty))$, then the nonlinear equation \eqref{bz} also admits a local positive solution decaying with the slowest non-exponential decay.
-In Sections 4, we shall further prove the existence and the uniqueness of such non-exponential traveling waves with the slowest non-exponential decaying rate, which corresponds to the maximal wave front of (\ref{Forceddd11}) for Case (2) and some typical sub-cases of (B)-(D).
+In Sections 4, we shall further prove the existence and the uniqueness of non-exponential traveling waves with the slowest decaying rate, which corresponds to the maximal wave of (\ref{Forceddd11}) for Case (3).

-If we consider the spatial decay of a local positive solution $\psi(z)$ of (\ref{questt1}) for $z\ll-1$ satisfying $\psi(-\infty)=\alpha>0$.
+If we consider the spatial decay of a local positive solution $\psi(z)$ of (\ref{questt1}) for $z\ll-1$ satisfying $\psi(-\infty)= \alpha>0$.
 Let $v=\alpha-\psi(z)$, then $v(z)$ satisfies